 Hours: Open Monday to Saturday from 11:00 a.m. to 3:00 p.m. and 4:30 to 9:00 p.m.

-Excellent Thai food.
-Richard loves the Pa-Nang Curry and the Teriyaki Fish and Jan’s favorite is the fried rice.
-They have opened up a patio seating area for those who want to enjoy the outdoors while indulging in their spicy food.
+Excellent Thai food and a huge menu to choose from.
+They also opened up a patio seating area for those who want to enjoy the outdoors while indulging in their spicy food.